canonical/sync-issues-github-jira/README.md

 Automation to sync issues from GitHub (using GitHub actions) to Jira (via Jira webhooks)

+## Deprecation notice

+This repo is now deprecated and not in use anymore by any active project.
+Please use [the Jira sync bot GitHub app](https://github.com/canonical/gh-jira-sync-bot) instead.

 ## Principle

 Labelling any GitHub issue with `jira` (can be parameterized) will trigger a Jira issue to be created with the same